Nursing Diagnosis for Diabetes Mellitus

 Rational : giving vasodilators will increase the dilation of blood vessels so that tissue perfusion can be improved, while checking blood sugar regularly to know the progress and state of the patient, to improve oxygenation HBO areas ulcer / gangrene.

-2. Integrity of the tissue disorder related to gangrene in the extremities.
+2. Impaired Skin Integrity related to gangrene in the extremities.

 Goal : The achievement of the wound healing process.

 - The stench of injury is reduced.